rest-for-physics/framework/doc/Chapters/7-base-class-interface-reference.md

 The users are welcomed to develop new classes based on REST.
 In this section, we will talk about the interface of classes when one is going to write his own derived classes.
-We will first cover some points of inherting the class TObject, which is the base class of many REST base classes.
+We will first cover some points of inheriting the class TObject, which is the base class of many REST base classes.
 Then we will talk about the three main base classes in REST: TRestEvent, TRestMetadata and TRestEventProcess.
 Both of them are abstract class.